codr7/whirlisp/README.md

 It's worth noting that Common Lisp's OOP facilities started out as a bunch of macros on top of a third party implementation; and even though modern compilers usually have built-in support, there was no need for major changes during standardization since Lisp macros already operate on the language implementation level.

-Which brings us to the point where we can start to get an appreciation for what macro programming, or meta programming, means.
-It means writing code that runs in a separate dimension, one step above regular code, with its own additional set of capabilities; or simply code that writes code.
+Macro programming, or meta programming, means writing code that runs in a separate dimension, one step above regular code, with its own additional set of capabilities; or simply code that writes code.
 As should be expected, writing macros takes a tiny bit more discipline and effort than regular code; but the reward is more or less unlimited power within the limits of the language implementation.
 Mostly anything that may be accomplished by someone implementing Common Lisp; is available for regular users of the language, from within the language.

 [The Common Lisp Hyperspec](http://www.lispworks.com/documentation/HyperSpec/Front/Contents.htm) contains everything you could possibly want to know and the kitchen sink regarding specific features.